sindresorhus/p-throttle/readme.md

 Type: `boolean`\
 Default: `false`

-Use a strict, more resource intensive, throttling algorithm.
+Use a strict, more resource-intensive, throttling algorithm.
 The default algorithm uses a windowed approach that will work correctly in most cases, limiting the total number of calls at the specified limit per interval window.
 The strict algorithm throttles each call individually, ensuring the limit is not exceeded for any interval.

-#### signal
+##### signal

 Type: [`AbortSignal`](https://developer.mozilla.org/en-US/docs/Web/API/AbortSignal)